I love checking out new outdoor gear but also watch my budget. I've learned how to get the best discount gear online and

-Instead, search the item you're considering in YouTube.
+Instead, search for the item you're considering on YouTube.
 You'll find real people using it and giving their honest reviews.
 YouTube uploads and user reviews are all the gear research you need.

 "Inside Edge" Program

 If you think you'll be shopping with them, I recommend signing up for Inside Edge.
-You just create an account and subscribe to their email list.
+You just create an account and subscribe to the email list.
 Mark the emails as spam if you want.
-But checkout their Inside Edge Deal Days every month.
-There's even more deep discounts you don't have access to without an account.
+But check out the Inside Edge Deal Days every month.
+There are even deeper discounts you don't have access to without an account.

 Review Gear for Points: 5% Back

 After you've had an item for a few weeks, Enwild will email you to review it.
 It gives you points for each review worth 5% of the item's price.
 You can redeem any amount of points immediately as store credit.
 Essentially, you get 5% credit for every purchase.

-Rewards for reviewing products has another perk for you: honest user reviews!
+Rewards for reviewing products have another perk for you: honest user reviews!
 Gear with any popularity has loads of user reviews.
 You know these are verified buyers who recently used the item.

 There are not many drawbacks to shopping on Enwild.
 But it is limited to clothing and camping gear.
 You won’t find outdoor sports gear like biking, climbing or kayaking.
 Steep & Cheap is the best I’ve found when searching for outdoor sports gear.

-Pretty often they just don’t have something discounted you’re looking for.
+Pretty often it just doesn’t have something discounted you’re looking for.
 In that case you either wait for a deal to show up or buy it full price.

 Despite a few drawbacks, Enwild has a solid place on my discount outdoor gear list.
-I've always been satisfied with their responsive customer service and love looking through their reviews.
+I've always been satisfied with its responsive customer service and love looking through the reviews.

 Have you ordered gear from Backcountry Edge or Enwild?
 Or just used their gear reviews as research when making a decision?
 Do you agree with my review?

 © 2018 Katy Medium